byebaibai/bye-digital-garden/src/site/notes/🏡Garden🧑🏻‍🌾/120 - Writing ' 写作相关/121 - Garden ' 数字花园/👋Homepage.md

 Hi, I'm 柏(Bai), AKA *Bye👋* on the Internet.

 >[!note]
->This is my garden to save my note and thoughts
+>This is my garden to save my note and thought